This article is part of the Why Couples Fight Series

-While I certainly agree with the Gottman Institute that the previous antidote was incomplete, at the risk of sounding heretical, I think that "describe your own thoughts and feelings instead of your partner's" can strike some couples as equally vague as well.
+While I certainly agree with the Gottman Institute appraisal that their previous antidote was incomplete, at the risk of sounding heretical, I think that “describe your own thoughts and feelings instead of your partner’s” can strike some couples as equally vague as well.

 “Caring for ourselves by being loving” may seem to the contemptuous partner as more autistic than empathetic.

 Perhaps because they have wanted change for a long time.

 Now they have given up.
 Now you’re telling me that I should play nice for my own good?

 But the Gottman’s have a point.
 It’s up to the therapist to offer the skills that explain how to describe your own thoughts and feelings without being contemptuous.